SkrighYZ/DronePilot/README.md

-# DronePilot
+# RocketGo
-Drone Pilot 2D game.
+Rocket 2D game.
 # Features
 - Rocket image changes the firing jet engine according to your control.
 - Several traps.
 All traps are able to avoid.